 | EPCOT Mexico Pavilion (inside) | 🔊 🔊 🔊 Echo chamber | 🌑 Indoors | 📶📶 Spotty | 🪑🪑🪑 | AC + Wi-Fi okay, but noisy and dim for video calls |

-Worst Resorts
+Worst Disney Resorts for Remote Work

 While I was very optimistic after starting at Port Orleans, my move to Boardwalk had me questioning the possibility of remote work from Disney World.
 Places with loud background noise or poor internet connectivity were considered failures for remote work at Disney World.